ef-gy/rpi-ups-pico/README.md

     $ make picod

-Copy the resulting binary to a convenient location, e.g. /sbin.
+Copy the resulting binary to a convenient location, e.g. /sbin:

+    $ sudo install picod /sbin

 Then make sure it gets executed upon boot.
 To do so, you could add a line like the following to your /etc/rc.local:

     /sbin/picod -d